Legalisation of documents from Kuwait for use in the Netherlands

 Ask the Kuwaiti authorities where you can get these documents.

 Where can you have your documents legalised?

 First have your document legalised by the Kuwaiti Ministry of Foreign Affairs.
-Then (after having made an appointment) take it to the Dutch embassy in Kuwait to have it legalised again.
+Then, after making an appointment via the online appointmentsystem, bring your document to the Netherlands embassy in Kuwait for the final legalisation.

 Assistance from the CDC in The Hague

 The Consular Service Centre (CDC) cannot help you apply for documents or have documents legalised for you in Kuwait.

 The stamp or sticker on your document means only that the correct signature is on your document.
 Legalisation does not prove that the content is correct or that the document is authentic.
 A municipality in the Netherlands, the Immigration and Naturalisation Service (IND) or another authority may decide to check this.